newdoug/mlc/README.txt

     * Could easily turn it into a website (don't keep data stored in case it's something illegal) with ads or some other monetization scheme - make some money.
-    * If developing it, running "strings" on input and taking note and/or existance of strings and ocation(s) would be useful.
+    * If developing it, running "strings" on input and taking note and/or existence of strings and ocation(s) would be useful.
       * Keeping track of certain portions of files would probably be useful too.
         Especially first few bytes (where magic numbers/strings/values usually are).
 Magic elsewhere (in sub-structures, for example) wouldn't be as